-Please wear comfortable clothing such as a front-buttoning blouse or shirt that gives easy access to your chest.
+Please wear comfortable clothing such as a front-buttoning blouse or shirt that gives easy access to your chest on the day of your test.
 Avoid wearing a dress, full slip, corset or pantyhose.

 Frequently Asked Questions